e1900311/appdev/README.md

 # Appdev project 2020
-# This project is for I-IT-1N students to understand what procedure and
-# what tools are needed in an application development.
+This project is for I-IT-1N students to understand what procedure and what tools are needed in an application development.

-General Description of the Application
+### General Description of the Application

-    This application will...
-    Always indent for paragraphs.
+This application analyzes the first 5s of the given .wav, displaying db datagram, counting peak values an calculataling the maximum db value to send it to the pre-defined server afterwards

-Table of Content
+### Table of Content
 1. Configuration instrusctions
 2. Installation inscructions
 3. Operating instructions